 Performance is presented from the first business day of the month, the first business day of the year, and the inception date of the class, respectively through .
 Net performance is net of share class expenses, including management fees of 1.0% on the Fund’s net assets, less waived expenses.
 Performance data quoted represents past performance and does not guarantee future results.
 All ITD statistics above are calculated using daily performance.
 The investment return and principal value of an investment will fluctuate so that an investor’s shares, when repurchased, may be worth more or less than their original cost and current performance may be lower or higher than the performance data quoted.
 For more information on these indices please see the Index Definitions section of this website.
 Indices are unmanaged, do not reflect the deduction of fees and expenses, and are not available for direct investment.
 The indices presented represent investments that have material differences from an investment in the Fund, including those related to vehicle structure, investment objectives and restrictions, risks, fluctuation of principal, safety guarantees or insurance, fees and expenses, liquidity and tax treatment.
 Past performance is not necessarily indicative of future results, and there can be no assurance that GSO / Blackstone will achieve comparable results or that GSO / Blackstone will be able to implement its investment strategy or achieve its investment objectives.
 Portfolio diversification does not guarantee profit or protect against loss.
 For more information please see the Important Disclosure Information section of this website.

-The Fund pays the Distributor an ongoing fee (the “Service Fee”) that is calculated monthly and accrued daily at an annualized rate of 0.25% of the Fund’s net assets attributable to Class T, Class T-I and Class D Shares.
+The Fund pays the Distributor an ongoing fee (the “Service Fee”) that is calculated monthly and accrued daily at an annualized rate of 0.25% of the Fund’s net assets attributable to Class T, Class T-I, Class D, and Class U Shares.
 The Service Fee is for personal services provided to shareholders and/or the maintenance of shareholder accounts services and to reimburse the Distributor for related expenses incurred.
-The Distributor may pay all or a portion of the Service Fee to the Selling Agents that sell Class T and Class T-I Shares.
-In addition, the Fund pays the Distributor an ongoing distribution fee (the “Distribution Fee”) that is calculated monthly and accrued daily at an annualized rate of 0.25% of the Fund’s net assets attributable to Class T and Class T-I Shares.
-The Distribution Fee is for the sale and marketing of the Class T and Class T-I Shares and to reimburse the Distributor for related expenses incurred.
-The Distributor may pay all or a portion of the Distribution Fee to the Selling Agents that sell Class T and Class T-I Shares.
+The Distributor may pay all or a portion of the Service Fee to the Selling Agents that sell Class T, Class T-I, and Class U Shares.
+In addition, the Fund pays the Distributor an ongoing distribution fee (the “Distribution Fee”) that is calculated monthly and accrued daily at an annualized rate of 0.25% of the Fund’s net assets attributable to Class T, Class T-I, and Class U Shares.
+The Distribution Fee is for the sale and marketing of the Class T, Class T-I, and Class U Shares and to reimburse the Distributor for related expenses incurred.
+The Distributor may pay all or a portion of the Distribution Fee to the Selling Agents that sell Class T, Class T-I, and Class U Shares.
 Class I Shares do not incur a Service Fee or a Distribution Fee.

 The public offering price an investor pays when buying Class T and Class T-I Shares of the Fund is the NAV of the shares at the time of purchase, plus an initial sales load.
 The initial sales load varies depending on the size of an investor’s purchase.
 The actual sales load paid may vary among and within Selling Agents.
 No sales load is imposed when Class T and Class T-I Shares are issued pursuant to the automatic reinvestment of income dividends or capital gains distributions.
 It is the responsibility of the investor and/or the investor’s financial intermediary to ensure that the investor obtains the proper breakpoint sales load discount, if any.